Matters of the Heart

 Guiding Values

-honesty . curiosity . authenticity . transparency . mutuality . compassion . commitment . reliability . courage . accountability . connection . trust . acceptance . humor .
+honesty . curiosity . authenticity . transparency . mutuality . compassion commitment . reliability . courage . accountability . connection . trust acceptance . humor . empathy . truth

-Whether you enter therapy identifying with trauma, or come in to work through other challenges and stuck-points you have been facing in your life, therapy can offer a process that supports reconnecting to yourself with more depth and clarity.
+Whether you enter therapy identifying with trauma, or come in to work through other challenges and stuck-points you have been facing in your life, therapy offers a process that supports reconnecting to yourself with more compassion and clarity.
 I am passionate about supporting people who are struggling to recover a sense of identity, self-worth and security in relationship to themselves and others.
-In my work with individuals, couples & families, I offer guidance in addressing a wide range of presenting issues that often accompany trauma: grief, relationship challenges, anxiety, loneliness, fixations, perfectionism, fears, depression, low self esteem, conflict, betrayal, moral dilemmas and life transitions.
+In my work with individuals, couples & families, I offer a non-judgmental and confidential place to talk about a wide range of presenting issues that often accompany life: grief, relationship challenges, anxiety, loneliness, fixations, perfectionism, fears, depression, self esteem, conflict, betrayal, moral dilemmas and transitions.

 Additionally, I am dedicated to offering clinical consultation to other clinicians seeking additional perspectives and support on their cases.
 I also offer supervision to provisionally licensed clinicians seeking support in professional and personal development.